 How to buy Facebook (Meta Platforms) shares

-Learn how to easily invest in Facebook (Meta Platforms) shares.
+Easy steps to invest in Facebook (Meta Platforms) stock in the UK.

 While you can't invest directly in Facebook, you can buy shares in Meta Platforms, its parent company.
 Meta is listed on the Nasdaq with the ticker "META", where it's traded in US dollars and is a constituent of the S&P 500 index.